DataLab: A Unified Platform for LLM-Powered Business Intelligence: Background

 \subsection{BI Workflow}

-The BI workflow encompasses several critical stages, namely data collection, storage, preparation, analysis, and visualization. \textbf{Data Collection}~\cite{DBLP:journals/vldb/WhangRSL23} refers to the initial step of gathering raw data from various sources like databases and spreadsheets.
-Once gathered, \textbf{Data Storage}~\cite{DBLP:conf/sigmod/KangJB21} typically uses data warehouses or data lakes to organize the collected data for efficient retrieval.
-This may also involve combining data into a unified format (\ie data integration).
-Subsequently, \textbf{Data Preparation}~\cite{DBLP:conf/sigmod/ChenLJSFF0024} ensures data consistency, correctness, and quality.
+The BI workflow traditionally includes several key stages: data collection, storage, preparation, analysis, and visualization.
+Data Collection and Storage establish the foundation, typically supported by cloud infrastructures (\eg Tencent TCHouse-C, AWS) and specialized data applications (\eg BigQuery, Airflow) with mature ecosystem integration.
+Attempting to replicate these practices in alternative environments could introduce inefficiencies and anti-patterns.
+Moreover, the core value of modern BI lies in transforming \textit{raw data} into actionable \textit{insights} through data preparation, analysis, and visualization~\cite{10.14778/3415478.3415557, meduri2021birecguideddataanalysis}.
+Therefore, our work primarily focuses on the latter three stages, emphasizing \textit{interoperability} with existing tools rather than reinventing them.
+For data collection and storage, we provide plugin APIs to enable seamless integration with third-party data connectors, ensuring flexibility and compatibility within the broader BI ecosystem.

+\textbf{Data Preparation}~\cite{DBLP:conf/sigmod/ChenLJSFF0024} ensures data consistency, correctness, and quality.
 This usually includes cleaning, structuring, and enriching raw data into a format suitable for further analysis.
-Following preparation, \textbf{Data Analysis}~\cite{DBLP:conf/icde/ZhuCNNXHWMWZTL24} applies statistical and analytical techniques to extract insights, aiming to uncover patterns, trends, and correlations in the data.
+Following preparation, \textbf{Data Analysis}~\cite{DBLP:conf/icde/ZhuCNNXHWMWZTL24} applies statistical and analytical techniques to extract insights, aiming to uncover patterns, trends, and correlations.
 Finally, \textbf{Data Visualization}~\cite{10.1145/3654992} presents analyzed data in visual formats like charts, graphs, and dashboards, which makes complex data easier to understand and interpret for decision-makers.